 Coping with Stress

 From time to time, many people feel overwhelmed or “stressed out.”
-These techniques can help you take care of yourself and cope with stress in your life:
+These techniques may help you take care of yourself and cope with stress in your life:

 - Take a deep breath!
 Deep breathing calms the body and soothes the mind.
 Pay attention to your diaphragm — focus on how it moves in and out.
 Close your eyes, breathe in for four counts, hold for three, and exhale for five.
 Repeat until you feel calm and energized.

 - Relaxation is just a stretch away.
 Stretching can help relax your muscles, and it’s a step toward relaxing your mind.
 You can use just about any stretching technique or try this quick neck stretch: Reach your left arm over your head until your fingers are just touching the top of your right ear.
 Gently pull your head toward your left shoulder.
 Feel a subtle stretch through the right side of your neck.
 Hold for a few seconds and feel the muscle lengthen.
 Then do the same on the other side.
-Be careful —stretching should never cause pain — if done correctly and in the right spots, this can be an effective technique for releasing tension in the muscles.
+Be careful — if you feel any pain while stretching, it’s critical to stop.
+If done correctly and in the right spots, this can be an effective technique for releasing tension in the muscles.

 - Catch some ZZZs.
-Though it’s good to get the sleep you need each night (seven to nine hours), taking a 20-minute nap in the afternoon is a great way to recharge for the rest of the day.
+Though it’s good to get the sleep you need each night (seven to nine hours), taking a 20-30 minute nap in the afternoon is a great way to recharge for the rest of the day.

 - Get some nutrients in your system.
 Feeding your active body and mind with wholesome food can help you charge ahead and maintain energy throughout the day and the semester.
 You might try a sweet banana, an apple, or grapes if that’s your type of snack.
-If not, try nuts, veggies, or cereal bars.
-Check out the Alice!
-Health Promotion nutrition resources to help you get started.
+If it’s not your preference, try nuts, veggies, or cereal bars.
+Check out the Columbia Health nutrition resources to help you get started.